 If you are able to make your cuts perfectly than you are a better craftsman than I!
 I ended up having to make minor adjustments as I built, but taking the time to plan out using these measurements will ensure you have enough lumber to finish your project.

-Using the image above, and your measurements for your deck make a list of how many 2 x 6s you will need for the bench fronts, seats, back supports, and top plate.
+Using the image above, and your measurements for your deck make a list of how many 2 x 6s you will need for the bench fronts, seats, backs, and top plate.
 Make sure you do this for each bench you plan to build!

 I would need (9) 2″ x 6″ x 120″ for the bench shown above.
 I always buy lumber longer than the cut to allow for changes!

-I also added (2) 2×4 pieces to the bench fronts and back supports when I was building. (see pictures shown during build instructions) It broke up the monotony of the 2x6s, and decreased the spacing between slats.
+I also added (2) 2×4 pieces to the bench fronts and backs when I was building. (see pictures shown during build instructions) It broke up the monotony of the 2x6s, and decreased the spacing between slats.
 It kind of looked like a fence before I added the 2x4s.

 Continue to count for each bench you are building.